dscleaver/CNSE-Assignments/papers/above_the_clouds.md

 [[1](https://www.cloudzero.com/blog/lift-and-shift/)] This treats the cloud just like a new datacenter and is very similar to simply leaving the water running, or not turning out lights when you aren't using them.
-You will spend more money, but the benefits can include moving faster to the cloud or getting familiar with the cloud.
+You will spend more money, but the benefits can include moving faster to the cloud or getting more comfortable with using the cloud.

 Cost optimizations in the cloud can lead software engineers to make odd architectural decisions to support lower cost cloud options.
 For example, it costs